Terms and conditions of admissions to the AGH Doctoral School for the academic year 2021/2022

 e) diploma supplement or another approved document confirming graduation,

-f) certificate of grade point average of a study program graduation from which makes the candidate eligible to start education in a doctoral school (it is not required if such information is stated in the diploma supplement),
+f) certificate of grade point average for a higher education programme entitling its holder to undertake a course of education at a doctoral school (not required if such information is stated in the diploma supplement),

 g) written scientific supervision consent of the prospective supervisor,

 h) list of achievements with supporting documents,

 i) personal data processing consent,

 j) candidate declaration stating that the candidate does not hold a doctor’s degree and/or is not employed as an academic teacher or researcher at the time of enrolment,

 k) candidate declaration on a completed course of education at a doctoral school, including the period during which the candidate received a doctoral scholarship.

 2. Candidates who have obtained a degree in another country must additionally submit a certified translation of the graduation certificate and diploma supplement into Polish or English.
 The graduation certificate obtained outside of Poland shall be submitted with legalization or an apostille.

 3. Candidates holding degrees conferred outside the EU country or the European Free Trade Association (EFTA) may be requested to submit a document issued by the Polish National Agency for Academic Exchange (NAWA) confirming recognition of their academic qualification awarded abroad.